damianhakert/damianhakert.github.io/source/handbook/support/index.md

 Tweets that mention [@GitLab](https://twitter.com/GitLab), [@GitLabSupport](https://twitter.com/GitLabSupport),
 or [@GitLabStatus](https://twitter.com/GitLabStatus), will create a ticket in ZenDesk, and show up in the "Twitter and Facebook" view.
+All responses should be sent from ZenDesk.
-Responses to these tweets should always come from within ZenDesk and not from TweetDeck, to avoid duplication of tickets or responses, and to be able to track our response times vs. our internal [SLA](#sla).
+If a tweet is responded to from TweetDeck, this creates a new ticket in ZenDesk; risking duplication of tickets or responses.
+Responding from ZenDesk also enables us to track our response times vs. our internal [SLA](#sla).

 Our Developer Advocates also have access to tweets through ZenDesk, and often participate in responding to questions.

 The @GitLabStatus account should only be used to give updates on the availability of GitLab.com and to follow up on users reporting that GitLab.com is unavailable.

-When a tweet mentions 1 or more of the handles described above should be replied from the main handle (@GitLab).
+When a tweet mentions 1 or more of the handles described above, it should be replied to from the main handle (@GitLab).

 ### Facebook<a name="facebook"></a>